-The Company is committing substantially all of its resources and available capital to the development of the ADF Technology, the Opioid Synthesis Technologies and the prosecution of its patent applications for such Technologies.
-The failure of the Company to successfully develop the ADF Technology, to successfully obtain an issued patent from the PTO relating to the ADF Technologies and ADF Product Candidates, and to avoid infringing third-party patents and other intellectual property rights in the company's operations and financial condition.
+The Company is committing substantially all of its resources and available capital to the development of the AversionTM Technology and the prosecution of its patent applications for such Technologies.
+The failure of the Company to successfully develop the AversionTM Technology, to successfully obtain an issued patent from the PTO relating to the AversionTM Technology and product candidates utilizing the AversionTM Technology, and to avoid infringing third-party patents and intellectual property rights in the commercialization of such AversionTM Technology will have a material adverse effect on the Company's operations and financial condition.